pancake-lang/pancake/README.md

 ```

 This program will print `hello world` three times before halting forever.
 Here's
-what we can learn from looping at it:
+what we can learn from looking at it:

 1. Each line is an instruction.
 2. Lines prefixed with `@` are lables to which we can jump by writing their name